 Without hard data, though, it’s hard to know exactly how true any of those assumptions are.
 Sometimes, with everything that’s going on in the daily life of a company, it can be hard to differentiate the truth from the noise.

 It’s not a new story: a company starts to grow, employees are added and the level of service goes down.
 This causes the number of customer complaints to go up.
 And that endangers the bottom line.

 So what do you do?
 Is there a way or a tool to monitor the performance and professionalism of your techs that isn’t cumbersome?

-Atera has thought about this and has created a solution that you’ll love.
+Luckily Atera has thought about this and has created a solution to better manage your team that you’ll love.

 By using Customer Service Surveys, Time Tracking, and Ticket Quality Measurement to actively monitor technician performance, Atera’s all-in-one solution lets the Managed Service Provider easily track Key Performance Indicators (KPIs).
 The KPI data that is gathered through this monitoring can help the MSP know exactly who his top technicians are.
 And knowing that there is a reliable system in place that will accurately and automatically track these essential KPI’s and allow you to set goals, improve performance and replace laggards, will help your team work more efficiently.

 Greater efficiency and performance simultaneously makes you more profitable while helping you provide better service.

 And you can be pretty certain that your techs won’t be out on a joy ride when they ought to be taking care of business.